Cat Body Language: The Way Your Cat Communicates

 - Eyes: Are the pupils dilated?
 Are the eyes relaxed or hardened?
 Wide open or half closed?

 - Dilated pupils occur when a cat is fearful or excited.
 Dilating the pupils helps the cat take in more light from the environment, thus helping them develop an escape plan from a threat or hone in on a prey item or toy.
 Narrowed eyes are a sign of aggression (Springer, 2008).

 - Cats will use a behavior called the “slow blink” to show humans they are content and to show you they trust you.
 You can also use the slow blink to communicate with cats.
 If you are meeting a cat for the first time and they are a little scared of you, sit facing away from them and offer them a slow blink.
 This will tell them that you are not a threat (Cat Watch, 2014).

-- Direct eye contact is a normal way to communicate for humans, but is actually threatening to a cat.
-Cats will stare at each other during aggressive encounters, but otherwise avoid direct eye contact.
+- Direct eye contact is a normal way to communicate for humans, but it is actually threatening to a cat.
+Cats will stare at each other during aggressive encounters, but they otherwise avoid direct eye contact.
 If you want to make a cat more comfortable and encourage them to come up to you, direct your gaze away (Springer, 2008).

 - Ears: Are the ears upright or flattened?
 Are the ears oriented in any particular direction?

 - Cats will flatten their ears when they are scared or aggressive (Cat Watch, 2014).
 If a cat is content, their ears will be upright and relaxed.
 If a cat is alert, their ears will be upright and might be oriented in a certain direction.
 Cats tend to orient their ears towards a noise or whatever object, person, or cat they are paying attention to.
 This allows them to tune into their environment better (Springer, 2008).